Phocas Financial Corp. Sells 140 Shares of Dover Corp (NYSE:DOV)

-Phocas Financial Corp. decreased its position in Dover Corp (NYSE:DOV) by 1.7% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 8,025 shares of the industrial products company’s stock after selling 140 shares during the quarter.
+Phocas Financial Corp. trimmed its position in Dover Corp (NYSE:DOV) by 1.7% in the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 8,025 shares of the industrial products company’s stock after selling 140 shares during the period.
 Phocas Financial Corp.’s holdings in Dover were worth $804,000 at the end of the most recent quarter.

-In other Dover news, VP William Spurgeon sold 20,049 shares of the stock in a transaction that occurred on Friday, July 26th.
-The stock was sold at an average price of $98.42, for a total transaction of $1,973,222.58.
-Following the completion of the transaction, the vice president now owns 5,296 shares of the company’s stock, valued at $521,232.32.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, insider Brad M. Cerepak sold 9,918 shares of the stock in a transaction that occurred on Friday, August 16th.
-The shares were sold at an average price of $90.93, for a total value of $901,843.74.
-The disclosure for this sale can be found here.
-Insiders sold a total of 45,383 shares of company stock valued at $4,385,834 in the last ninety days.
-1.70% of the stock is currently owned by insiders.

-A number of analysts have recently commented on DOV shares.
-ValuEngine downgraded Dover from a “buy” rating to a “hold” rating in a research note on Thursday, August 1st.
-Barclays upped their target price on Dover from $111.00 to $112.00 and gave the stock an “overweight” rating in a research note on Friday, July 19th.
-Royal Bank of Canada upped their target price on Dover to $97.00 and gave the stock a “sector perform” rating in a research note on Wednesday, September 11th.
-Citigroup upped their target price on Dover from $113.00 to $114.00 and gave the stock a “buy” rating in a research note on Monday, September 9th.
-Finally, Robert W. Baird upped their price target on Dover from $100.00 to $105.00 and gave the stock a “neutral” rating in a report on Wednesday, September 11th.
-Eight investment analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-The company currently has a consensus rating of “Hold” and a consensus price target of $99.74.
+A number of brokerages have commented on DOV.
+ValuEngine lowered Dover from a “buy” rating to a “hold” rating in a report on Thursday, August 1st.
+Barclays boosted their price objective on Dover from $111.00 to $112.00 and gave the stock an “overweight” rating in a report on Friday, July 19th.
+Royal Bank of Canada boosted their price objective on Dover to $97.00 and gave the stock a “sector perform” rating in a report on Wednesday, September 11th.
+Citigroup boosted their price objective on Dover from $113.00 to $114.00 and gave the stock a “buy” rating in a report on Monday, September 9th.
+Finally, Robert W. Baird boosted their price objective on Dover from $100.00 to $105.00 and gave the stock a “neutral” rating in a report on Wednesday, September 11th.
+Eight investment analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
+Dover has an average rating of “Hold” and a consensus price target of $99.74.

-Dover (NYSE:DOV) last released its quarterly earnings results on Thursday, July 18th.
-The industrial products company reported $1.56 earnings per share for the quarter, topping analysts’ consensus estimates of $1.55 by $0.01.
-The company had revenue of $1.88 billion during the quarter, compared to analysts’ expectations of $1.86 billion.
+Dover (NYSE:DOV) last released its earnings results on Thursday, July 18th.
+The industrial products company reported $1.56 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.55 by $0.01.
+The company had revenue of $1.88 billion during the quarter, compared to analyst estimates of $1.86 billion.
 Dover had a return on equity of 29.22% and a net margin of 8.50%.
-Dover’s quarterly revenue was up 4.6% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $1.30 EPS.
-Equities analysts predict that Dover Corp will post 5.83 EPS for the current fiscal year.
+Dover’s quarterly revenue was up 4.6% on a year-over-year basis.
+During the same period in the prior year, the company posted $1.30 earnings per share.
+As a group, research analysts predict that Dover Corp will post 5.83 EPS for the current year.

-The firm also recently declared a quarterly dividend, which was paid on Monday, September 16th.
-Investors of record on Friday, August 30th were issued a $0.49 dividend.
-This is a boost from Dover’s previous quarterly dividend of $0.48.
+The firm also recently announced a quarterly dividend, which was paid on Monday, September 16th.
+Stockholders of record on Friday, August 30th were issued a $0.49 dividend.
 The ex-dividend date of this dividend was Thursday, August 29th.
-This represents a $1.96 dividend on an annualized basis and a yield of 1.96%.
-Dover’s dividend payout ratio is presently 39.44%.
+This is a positive change from Dover’s previous quarterly dividend of $0.48.
+This represents a $1.96 annualized dividend and a dividend yield of 2.01%.
+Dover’s dividend payout ratio is currently 39.44%.

+In other news, insider Brad M. Cerepak sold 9,918 shares of the company’s stock in a transaction that occurred on Friday, August 16th.
+The stock was sold at an average price of $90.93, for a total value of $901,843.74.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, VP William Spurgeon sold 20,049 shares of the company’s stock in a transaction that occurred on Friday, July 26th.
+The shares were sold at an average price of $98.42, for a total value of $1,973,222.58.
+Following the completion of the transaction, the vice president now directly owns 5,296 shares of the company’s stock, valued at $521,232.32.
+The disclosure for this sale can be found here.
+Over the last ninety days, insiders sold 45,383 shares of company stock valued at $4,385,834.
+1.70% of the stock is currently owned by corporate insiders.

 Dover Corporation provides equipment and components, specialty systems, consumable supplies, software and digital solutions, and support services worldwide.
 The company operates through three segments: Engineered Systems, Fluids, and Refrigeration & Food Equipment.
 The Engineered Systems segment offers precision marking and coding, digital textile printing, soldering and dispensing equipment, and related consumables and services; and automation components, including manual and power clamps, rotary and linear mechanical indexers, conveyors, pick and place units, glove ports, and manipulators, as well as end-of-arm robotic grippers, slides, and end effectors for fast-moving consumer goods, digital textile printing, vehicle service, environmental solutions, and industrials end markets.